pkurogerjs/sigcomm_2019/hotel.md

 <h3>1.
 Venue Hotel - shangri-La Hotel</h3>
 (Very good English service, strongly recommended)

-Opened: 1987 Renovated: 2007 Tel: 86-10-68412211<br>
+Opened: 1987&nbsp;&nbsp;&nbsp;&nbsp;Renovated: 2007&nbsp;&nbsp;&nbsp;&nbsp;Tel: 86-10-68412211<br>
 No. 29 Zizhuyuan Road Haidian District, Beijing, 100089, China

 Visitors to Beijing will find that the Shangri-La Hotel, Beijing is a fantastic accommodation choice.
 It is conveniently located just 8km from Beijing West Railway Station.
-Just a short walk from Chedaogou Metro Station, traveling to most city destinations is a breeze. <br>
+Just a short walk from Chedaogou Metro Station, traveling to most city destinations is a breeze.

 Airport pickup can be arranged by the hotel upon request.

 <div class="imagetext">